arduino/ArduinoCore-samd/README.md

 1. In the Arduino IDE (1.6.7 or above), open File->Examples->01.Basics->Blink.
 2. Change the three instances of '13' to 'LED_BUILTIN'.
-3. Be sure the correct options are selected in the Tools menu (see AVR Core Installation above).
+3. Be sure the correct options are selected in the Tools menu (see Core Installation above).
 4. With the board plugged in, select the correct port from Tools->Port.
 5. Click the Upload button.
 After compiling, the sketch should be transferred to the board.
 6. Once the bootloader exits, the blink sketch should be running.